NachoColl/invoicing.services/docs-source/source/index.html.md

 ### Invoice Country Code

-Invoice country code (f.ex. `US`) is used to format currency values and also to get country related statistics.
+Invoice country code (f.ex. `US`) is used to format currency and date values (and also to calculate some country related statistics).

 An example.